Five Simple Habits to Help Regenerate Neurons

 Everything you think and do reorganizes your brain

-Everything we do – whether it be reading, studying, or talking to somebody – causes incredible changes in our brain’s structure.
-In fact, rather interestingly, everything we think and feel has an effect.
+The human brain barely weighs around three pounds yet it consumes about 20% of your total energy.
+Everything you do – be it be reading, studying, or talking to somebody – causes incredible changes in our brain’s structure.
+Interestingly, everything you think and feel has an effect as well.

-Physical exercise to help regenerate your neurons
+1. Physical activity helps regenerate your neurons

-All you need to do is find what type of exercise is best for you.
+All you need to do is find the type of exercise is best for you (dance, walk, or bike).

 2. An agile mind, a powerful brain